A Note for Readers

 DRAW OR DRAWING DOWN refers to the payments made by the Federal Government to the grantee which deplete the total grant award amount.
 DOJ grantees draw down or receive payments of their grant funding through the active grant period.

 FEDERAL CONTRACTOR is a person or entity that contracts with the Federal Government to provide supplies, services, or experimental, developmental, or research work.
 Entities may include commercial organizations, educational institutions, construction and architect-engineer companies, State and local governments, and nonprofit organizations.
-See Title 48 CFR § 31.103-105, § 31.107-108.
+See Title 48 C.F.R. § 31.103-105, § 31.107-108.

 FEDERAL EMPLOYEES are those persons employed in or under an agency of the United States Federal Government or the District of Columbia.
 See 5 U.S.C.
 4101 (1994) [PDF – 35.9 Kb].

-FEDERAL GRANTEE means a non-Federal entity that receives a Federal award directly from a Federal awarding agency to carry out an activity under a Federal program.
+FEDERAL RECIPIENT means a non-Federal entity that receives a Federal award directly from a Federal awarding agency to carry out an activity under a Federal program.
 The term recipient does not include subrecipients.
-See also 2 C.F.R. § 200.69 (Non-Federal entity).
+See also 2 C.F.R. § 200.1 (Non-Federal entity).
 Typically, this is the component of a State, local, or Federally recognized Indian tribal government, educational institution, hospital, or a for-profit or nonprofit organization which is responsible for the performance or administration of all or some part of a Federal award.

 FIXED RATE WITH CARRY FORWARD PROVISION is similar to a predetermined rate in that a permanent rate is established for a specific future period (usually one fiscal year) based on an estimate of the costs for that period.
 However, fixed rates also require an adjustment to actual costs once actual costs have been determined.
-The difference between the estimated costs used to establish the fixed rate and the actual costs of the fiscal year covered by the rate is "carry forward" as an adjustment to the next rate negotiation.
+The difference between the estimated costs used to establish the fixed rate and the actual costs of the fiscal year cove ed by the rate is “carry forward” as an adjustment to the next rate negotiation.

 FOOD AND/OR BEVERAGES retain their common meanings.
 Food or beverages are considered in the context of formal meals and in the context of refreshments served at short, intermittent breaks during an activity.
 Beverages do not include alcoholic drinks.